thtskaran/obvix-lake/usage.md

 * **No OTP/sensitive data** requests—ever.
 * **Email capture** is regex-assisted if user embeds it in any message.
 * **Type safety**: numeric fields (e.g., `devices_count`, `household_size`, `plan_speed_mbps`) are normalized when detectable, enabling downstream analytics.
+* **Validated facts only**: the GLPI knowledge pipeline now extracts fact/source pairs and verifies that each source sentence exists in the original transcript.
+Items containing PII or missing citations are dropped before indexing.
+* **PII scanner**: GLPI-derived articles are rejected if any chunk contains emails/phone numbers, preventing leakage into the vector store.
+* **Observability**: every RAG turn logs retrieval, judge, and grounding metrics to `system_metrics`, enabling dashboards/alerts that mirror the spec.

 ---